sgong-pdftron/stranger-docs/android/tools/quick-menu.md

 ```
 See  [QuickMenuConfig](./quick-menu-config.md) for more details.

-### Menu Item Color or Style
+### Menu item color or style
-- If you want to set a menu item icon color, you can set menuItem color as following example:
+- If you want to set a menu item icon color, you can set menuItem color by calling:
 	```
 	menuItem.setIconColor(context.getColor(R.color.red));
 	```